Digital Initiative in Higher Education Through NMEICT

 - Video tutorials covering a whole course – normally having about 20 hours of instruction in a series of lectures, each lecture not exceeding 30 minutes.

 - E-Content: reading material that could add to the learning imparted through the video tutorials.

 - Discussion forum for posting queries

-All the courses delivered through SWAYAM are available free of cost to the learners, however students wanting certifications shall be registered, shall be offered a certificate on successful completion of the course, with a little fee.
+- All the courses delivered through SWAYAM are available free of cost to the learners, however, students wanting certifications shall be registered and shall be offered a certificate on successful completion of the course, with a little fee.

 - You can also download SWAYAM applications from popular app stores to help to pursue your course while you are on the move.

-The SWAYAM PRABHA is a group of 32 DTH channels devoted to telecasting of high-quality educational programmes on 24X7 basis using the GSAT-15 satellite.
-Every day, there will be new content for at least (4) hours which would be repeated 5 more times in a day, allowing the students to choose the time of their convenience.
+The SWAYAM PRABHA is a group of 34 DTH channels devoted to telecasting of high-quality educational programmes on a 24X7 basis using the GSAT-15 satellite.
+Every day, there will be new content for at least (4) hours which would be repeated 5 more times a day, allowing the students to choose the time of their convenience.
 The channels are uplinked from BISAG, Gandhinagar.

 The contents are provided by NPTEL, IITs, UGC, CEC, IGNOU, NCERT and NIOS.
 The INFLIBNET Centre maintains the web portal.